Conservation Commission meetings are held at 5:30 PM on the second and fourth Thursdays of each month.

 The Conservation Commission reminds residents that any work they may wish to undertake on their property, which might be within proximity to rivers, streams, wetlands, or even intermittent water flows, vernal pools, or wet areas, should contact the Commission using the Project Review Form available to download on this page under Documents.
 Most, but not all, local contractors, tree services, excavators, etc., are familiar with the requirements under the Wetlands Protection Act (WPA) and will ensure all necessary approvals are obtained before commencing work.
 However, the property owner is ultimately responsible for all the due diligence.
 If you are uncertain whether or not your project is subject to the WPA, email the Commission, and we will assess no cost or burden to you.

-Updates on Open Space and Recreation Plan
+How the Open Space and Recreation Plan Developed with Community Participation

 Egremont Vision 2035 two public workshops, the first on Saturday, January 14, and the final on Saturday, March 11, saw 100+ Egremonters turn out for each and be heard by the planners for the Comprehensive (CP) and Open Space and Recreation (OSRP) Plans.